Image Source: Wikipedia

 Victor Hugo

 His most famous works are the novels The Hunchback of Notre-Dame (1831) and Les Misérables (1862).
-In France, Hugo is renowned for his poetry collections, such as Les Contemplations (The Contemplations) and La Légende des siècles (The Legend of the Ages).
+In France, Hugo is renowned for his poetry collections, such as Les Contemplations and La Légende des siècles (The Legend of the Ages).
 Hugo was at the forefront of the Romantic literary movement with his play Cromwell and drama Hernani.
-Many of his works have inspired music, both during his lifetime and after his death, including the opera Rigoletto and the musicals Les Misérables and Notre-Dame de Paris.
-He produced more than 4,000 drawings in his lifetime, and campaigned for social causes such as the abolition of capital punishment.
+His works have inspired music, both during his lifetime and after his death, including the opera Rigoletto and the musicals Les Misérables and Notre-Dame de Paris.
+He produced more than 4,000 drawings in his lifetime, and campaigned for social causes such as the abolition of capital punishment and slavery.

 Date Range of DAHR Recordings: 1897 - 1949